Updated – August 2020

 Step by step instruction

-- Fill up the basket with ground coffee.
+- fill up the basket with ground coffee.
 At this stage, we want to put fresh coffee just freshly ground with a burr grinder and with the right grind size.
 We also want to evenly distribute the ground coffee without pressing it down to make sure to extract all of the compounds from the evaporated water.
 I recommended to just use the index finger and to get rid of any coffee grounds left on the edge.
-The reason why we don’t need to tamp the coffee as we do with an espresso machine, it’s because the pressure it’s about 6-7 time lower than an espresso machine (less than 2 bars instead of 9-12 bars) so we need to let the water comes through easily without too much resistance.
-This also avoids to no longer the brewing process as we don’t want to over-extract.
-And before I forget, we need to grind coarser than espresso for the same reason I just mentioned at this stage.
+The reason why we don’t need to tamp the coffee as we do with an espresso machine, it’s because the pressure it’s about 6-7 time lower than an espresso machine (less than 2 bars instead of 9-10 bars) so we need to let the water comes through easily without too much resistance.
+This also avoids to not slower the brewing process as we don’t want to over-extract.
+And before I forget, we need to grind a little bit coarser than espresso for the same reason I just mentioned at this stage;

 Just before served it, stir with a spoon all the layer.